-&lt;sup>20 Section 15 of the EA Act provides that most of Part II of the Act - including mediation provisions in section 8 - the proposed guideline sheds no additional light on the specific criteria that the Minister will employ to determine if a particular dispute will be referred to mediation.
+&lt;sup>20 Section 15 of the EA Act provides that most of Part II of the Act - including mediation provisions in section 8 - apply to Class EAs.
+In CELA's experience, public criticism about hearings is usually confined to the lack of

-In CELA's experience, public criticism about hearings is usually confined to the lack of intervenor funding, or to "scoped" hearing referrals, rather than to the hearing process per se.
+&lt;sup>21 In CELA's experience, public criticism about hearings is usually confined to the lack of intervenor funding, or to "scoped" hearing referrals, rather than to the hearing process per se.